“Multiple Communities, Multiple Stories”

 Digital Storytelling Workshop: 2:45 P.M. – 4:30 P.M.

-Welcome: Jessica Berman, Director of the Dresher Center for the Humanities and UMBC Professor of English
+Welcome: Jessica Berman, Director, UMBC Dresher Center for the Humanities

 Facilitator: Ana Oskoz, Associate Director of the Dresher Center for the Humanities and UMBC Associate Professor of Modern Languages, Linguistics and Intercultural Communication

-- Rodette Jones, Community Activist and Manager of the Filbert Street Community Garden in Curtis Bay
+Rodette Jones, Community Activist and Manager of the Filbert Street Community Garden

 Highlandtown Cultural Heritage Project

-- David Rosario, Baltimore City Mayor’s Hispanic Commission Member
+David Rosario, Baltimore City Mayor’s Hispanic Commission Member, and

 Equity Across City Communities

-- Michael Scott, Chief Equity Officer/Founder, Equity Matters
+Michael Scott, Chief Equity Officer/Founder of Equity Matters, and

-- A. Adar Ayira, Director of Programs, Associated Black Charities and Trainer/Facilitator, Baltimore Racial Justice Action
+Adar Ayira, Director of Programs, Associated Black Charities